 As noted above, spending too much time bent forward or looking down creates extra strain on the upper back and neck.
 Practicing good posture and maintaining an ergonomic workstation (while taking regular breaks), helps to prevent and even reverse this common postural problem.

-It is important, especially for women, to maximize your hormone health and focus on good nutrition to avoid developing osteoporosis.
+It is essential, especially for women, to maximize your hormone health and focus on good nutrition to avoid developing osteoporosis.
 Vertebral fractures resulting from poor bone density can cause an increased forward curve in the upper back.

 If you are beginning to develop a back of neck hump, contact Integrative Health and Rehab today.
 Waiting to address early signs of a back of neck hump will only make treating this condition harder.